seandoyle803/Hello-world/README.md

 Discuss all programming languages and tools in this project.
 This includes Python, SQL, Excel, Power BI, Websites and more.

-## Files Used
+## Data Used

 Discuss all of the files used in this project.
 This should include data that can be separated out by raw data, clean data, supporting data.

+## Code

-Also should include code files including the main script and helper functions/modules.
+Include the code that you used in the program.
+Should include code files including the main script and helper functions/modules.

 ## How to Run Program